-VETERANS REHABILITATION CENTER is a 165 bed state-licensed drug and alcohol rehabilitation center that serves men and women military veterans.
+VETERANS REHABILITATION CENTER is a 224 bed state-licensed drug and alcohol rehabilitation center, with funding from the Veterans Administration (VA) and San Diego County, Drug-MediCal (DMC) program.

 - Comprehensive Clinical Assessments